 Last but not least, we have the contemporary period.
 This style of design began in the 1980s and continues into the 21st century.
 It’s all about clean lines, neutral colors, and giving your home a museum-like quality.
 Embrace white and grey with pops of black.
 To modernize the contemporary style of the 80s and 90s, use matte metals rather than finishes that shine.
 Look for simple, abstract art that enhances rather than distracts from the rest of your interior.
 Furnish your home with only the necessities and avoid clutter at all costs.
 A contemporary interior is meant for the mature homeowner with a love for sleek luxury.
 (You can also add a subtle touch of the past for a vintage-meets-modern living room idea!)

 Vintage Home Interiors & Beyond

 History has brought us some stunning periods of interior design.
 The beauty of living today is that you have the freedom to choose the look that best suits your personality!
 From the 1880s, to the 1960s, and beyond, turn your space into a stylish time capsule.
-Whether you are a minimalist or a maximalist, there was an era that catered to your unique taste.
+Whether you are a minimalist or a maximalist, there was a vintage era that catered to your unique taste.
 What are you waiting for?
 Jump in that time machine and start decorating!